 Too Little, Too Late

 Many projects take too long from concept to commercialization.
 Resources and people are spread thin.
 The traditional stage gate process itself can be unwieldy.
 One team said, “It takes longer to get a meeting with the growth board than it does to do the work necessary to meet the stage requirements.”
 This team counted 57 elapsed days waiting for meetings to get through the first two gates vs. about 55 elapsed days of actual work time.
-The project was eventually rejected for fear of potential cannibalization of existing products.
-Later, a competitor entered the market with a new offering similar to, but not as robust as the one rejected.
+The project was eventually rejected out of fear of potential cannibalization of existing products.
+Later, a competitor entered the market with an offering similar to, but not as robust as, the one rejected.

-2. Simplifying your process.
+2. Simplify your process.
 Leaders tend to add to processes over time versus simplifying them—leaning them out.
 You only need three decision points:

-- The first—after a robust market validation to clearly define the opportunity for the facts enabling the business case
+- The first is after a robust market validation to clearly define the opportunity for the facts enabling the business case.

-- The second—after business case generation leading to product development
+- The second is after business case generation leading to product development.

-- The third—following product development, leading to launch
+- The third is following product development, leading to launch.

 Fear of the Cannibals